wcfrobert/fkit/doc/README.md

 # The stress-strain control nodes are based on experiments performed by Rex & Easterling (1996)

 # It is very important to note that experimental data from coupon tests do not
 # translate well to the member level behavior.
-There are a myriad of other factors
+There are a so many other factors at play
-# like bar slip, cyclic vs. static loading, and etc that must be considered for a truly # # "accurate" model.
+# like bar slip, cyclic vs. static loading.
 Use the default values with a grain of salt!

 # Multilinear model
-fiber1 = nodefiber.Multilinear(fy=60, fu=90, Es=29000)
+fiber1 = fkit.nodefiber.Multilinear(fy=60, fu=90, Es=29000)

 # For Multilinear *Patch* Fibers
-fiber2 = patchfiber.Bilinear(fy=50, fu=65, Es=29000,
+fiber2 = fkit.patchfiber.Bilinear(fy=50, fu=65, Es=29000,
                             ey2=0.02,
                             strain1=0.05, stress1=0.83,
                             strain2=0.10, stress2=0.95,